elewites/CryptoApp/README.md

 This repository makes use of the [CoinGecko API V3](https://www.coingecko.com/api/documentations/v3#/) to fetch real time data on crypto currencies.

+You can check out a deployed version of the project at [CryptoApp](https://unruffled-hugle-cfd73a.netlify.app/).

 ## User Stories
 1. In this app the user able to check the following stats for multiple crypto currencies.
 - Market capital rank